kubesphere/kubesphere/README.md

 | Network Support | Support Calico, Flannel, etc. open source network solutions, provides load balancer plug-in [Porter](https://github.com/kubesphere/porter) for Kubernetes installed on physical machines |
 | GPU Support | Support add GPU node, support vGPU, enables running ML applications on Kubernetes, e.g. TensorFlow |

-> Note: See this [Feature and Benefits](https://kubesphere.io/docs/v2.1/en/introduction/features/) for further information.
+Please See the [Feature and Benefits](https://kubesphere.io/docs/introduction/features/) for further information.

 ----

 ## Latest Release

-KubeSphere 2.1.1 was released on **February 23th, 2020**.
-See the [Release Notes For 2.1.1](https://kubesphere.io/docs/v2.1/en/release/release-v211/) for the updates.
+KubeSphere 2.1.1 was released on **February 23rd, 2020**.
+See the [Release Notes For 2.1.1](https://kubesphere.io/docs/release/release-v211/) for the updates.

 ## Installation

 KubeSphere can run anywhere from on-premise datacenter to any cloud to edge.
-In addition, it can be deployed on any version-compatible Kubernetes cluster.
+In addition, it can be deployed on any version-compatible running Kubernetes cluster.

-### Deploy on Existing Kubernetes
+### Deploy on Existing Kubernetes Cluster

-**Prerequisites**
+#### Prerequisites

-> - `Kubernetes version`： `1.15.x, 1.16.x, 1.17.x`
+- `Kubernetes version`： `1.15.x, 1.16.x, 1.17.x`
-> - `Helm version` >= `2.10.0`，see [Install and Configure Helm in Kubernetes](https://devopscube.com/install-configure-helm-kubernetes/), (Helm v3 will be supported in KubeSphere 3.0.0)
+- `Helm version` >= `2.10.0`，see [Install and Configure Helm in Kubernetes](https://devopscube.com/install-configure-helm-kubernetes/), (Helm v3 will be supported in KubeSphere 3.0.0)
-> - An existing Storage Class in your Kubernetes cluster, use `kubectl get sc` to verify it
+- An existing Storage Class in your Kubernetes cluster, use `kubectl get sc` to verify it
-> - The CSR signing feature is activated in kube-apiserver, see [RKE installation issue](https://github.com/kubesphere/kubesphere/issues/1925#issuecomment-591698309).
+- The CSR signing feature is activated in kube-apiserver, see [RKE installation issue](https://github.com/kubesphere/kubesphere/issues/1925#issuecomment-591698309).

 Install KubeSphere using kubectl.

-- If there are 1 Core and 2 GB RAM available in your cluster, use the command below to set up a default minimal installation only:
+- If there are 1 Core and 2 GB RAM available in your cluster, use the command below to set up a default minimal installation only.
+You can enable other components after installation if more resource added in later on.
+See [Pluggable Components Installation](https://kubesphere.io/docs/installation/pluggable-components/) for detailed information.

 ```bash
 kubectl apply -f https://raw.githubusercontent.com/kubesphere/ks-installer/master/kubesphere-minimal.yaml
 ```

-You can enable other components after installation, see [Pluggable components Installation](https://kubesphere.io/docs/v2.1/en/installation/pluggable-components/).

 - If there are 8 Cores and 16 GB RAM available in your cluster, use the command below to install a complete KubeSphere, i.e. with all components enabled: